raleighmiller/chinese-childrens-libraries/README.md

 ### Week 2
 * worked on getting our Python environments to work
+* make sure you are installing packages into the right version of python!

 * divide up tasks?
 * code goal: figure out how to send a query to dianping